Shut It Down (EP)

 Shut It Down is the fourth extended play recording from Eddy "Rawsrvnt" Puyol.
 Soul Deep Records released the project on May 19, 2017.
 Puyol worked with Chuck Hemann, a frequent collaborator, in the production of the EP.
 The album artwork and design is by Edward Bayonet of iAMbayo.net.

 One of the first singles, "There Go That Man," was featured on ESPN's First Take during live broadcasts from the home cities in the 2017 NBA Finals and continued to be heard on the show throughout June.
 The track features Houston rap veteran Lil Raskull and is the second song from the duo to receive such placement on this network/show.
 (The previous effort was "Game Changer" in January 2016.)
 Later that month the network extended the licensing agreement and used the song on their 2017 NBA Draft preview show as well as the next evening's live broadcast of the event.
 "There Go That Man" was utilized in as the single theme in an introductory video package, a clip showcasing the overall number one pick, and as background music throughout the five-hour telecast.

 The title track, "Shut It Down," was licensed by CBS for a Miami Dolphins highlight package from the team's pregame show against the Minnesota Vikings and used as the theme song for the Miami Dolphins weekly TV show, Dolphins Weekly, throughout the 2017 National Football League (NFL) season.

 The Calgary Stampeders are also big fans.
 So far the Canadian Football League's (CFL) team has used three Rawsrvnt songs to hype up in-game action and promotional videos - and each year their team went to the championship game to capture the Grey Cup.
 The first was "Go Hard" (2016) from the album Game Changer (Rawsrvnt album), "All In" featuring Teron Carter (of GRITS fame) and Pettidee (2017), and "Shut It Down" featuring PyRexx (2018) from Rawsrvnt's Shut It Down EP.
 2018 was the year the team officially "Shut It Down" with a 27-16 win over the Ottawa Redblacks to win it all.
 It's the Stampeders eight Grey Cup, and the team's first victory since 2014.

-The project features a guest artist on each of the five tracks and has Rawsrvnt leaning in to the sports anthem sound heard on several songs from his extensive catalog that have been used in athletic competitions and related national broadcasts.
+The project features a guest artist on each of the five tracks and has Rawsrvnt leaning in to the sports anthem sound heard on several songs from his extensive catalog that has been used in athletic competitions and related national broadcasts.

 Shut It Down EP guest appearances are: PyRexx, Japhia Life, Greg Cooks, Lil Raskull, Pettidee and Teron Carter.